4. Using the Mappers API

 The primitive set has been initialized with a list of AstroData objects.
 Running a primitive on them only requires calling the primitive as a method of the primitive set.

 The exact call depends on the primitive itself.
-In geminidr
+In geminidr, the

 processed in such a way that those objects do not need to be passed to the